 Yet there's something that intrigues me.
-Did you notice?
+Perhaps you noticed it too.
 God didn't cause the army to destroy itself entirely.
 He could have.
-In fact, elsewhere He did.
-But this time He chose to allow some of the enemy to flee.
+Elsewhere He did.
+But on this occasion He chose to allow some of the enemy to flee.

 Why?
 It's not because some just "got away."
 It's certainly not because the 300 needed help.
-Rather, God wanted to get the rest of His people involved.
+Rather, God wanted them to get away, at least temporarily.
+And why?
+To get the rest of His people involved.
 He wanted them to experience His victory, too.

-Which leads to the second thing God did that day...
+Which leads to the second amazing outcome God brought about that day.

 B. God restored His people (23-25).
-And again He used Gideon to do it, as verses 23-25 explain, "Israelites from Naphtali, Asher and all Manasseh were called out, and they pursued the Midianites.
-24 Gideon sent messengers throughout the hill country of Ephraim, saying, "Come down against the Midianites and seize the waters of the Jordan ahead of them as far as Beth Barah."
+And again, He used Gideon to do it, as verses 23-25 explain, "Israelites from Naphtali, Asher and all Manasseh were called out, and they pursued the Midianites.
+Gideon sent messengers throughout the hill country of Ephraim, saying, "Come down against the Midianites and seize the waters of the Jordan ahead of them as far as Beth Barah."
 So all the men of Ephraim were called out and they took the waters of the Jordan as far as Beth Barah.
-25 They also captured two of the Midianite leaders, Oreb and Zeeb.
+They also captured two of the Midianite leaders, Oreb and Zeeb.
 They killed Oreb at the rock of Oreb, and Zeeb at the winepress of Zeeb.
 They pursued the Midianites and brought the heads of Oreb and Zeeb to Gideon, who was by the Jordan."

-Yes, God destroyed the enemy that day, but that's not all He did.
+So God destroyed the enemy that day, yes, but that's not all He did.
 He also restored His people, and here's how.